majkinetor/redserver/README.md

 Vagrant
 -------

-- `PUBLIC`
+- **Constant PUBLIC**
-Set it to true to create `public_network` with IP issued by a DHCP or false to create host only network.
-The default is `false` - private network will be created with the hard coded IP addresses 192.168.0.10 && 11 for dominator and redserver.
-Vagrant plugin `vagrant-hostsupdater` adds this IP to hosts files so that you can access server using names defined in Vagrantfile (this works only for private network).
+In `Vagrantfile`, set it to true to create `public_network` with IP issued by a DHCP or false to create host only network.
+The default is `false` - private network will be created with the hard coded IP addresses 193.168.0.10 && 11 for dominator and redserver.
+Vagrant plugin [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) adds this IP to hosts files so that you can access server using names defined in Vagrantfile (this works only for private network).
-- PROXY variables
+- **PROXY variables**
 Plugin `vagrant-proxyconf` propagates local proxy config which it gets from standard linux environment variables.
 In Windows, define those manually.
-- Vagrant plugins
+- **Vagrant plugins**
 You can disable automated plugin download if you comment out line `plugins` close to the start of the `Vagrantfile`.
 This will disable some features, most notably Windows provisioning for dominator may fail because Virtualbox feature "shared folders" requires synchronization between Virtualbox version and its Guest tools.
 This process is otherwise automated using [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest).
 Plugin [vagrant-proxyconf](https://github.com/tmatilai/vagrant-proxyconf) is used to propagate proxy settings to all machines.

 Ansible